Biography of USMNT soccer player and National Soccer Hall of Famer Fernando Clavijo who played in the 1994 World Cup.

 Clavijo began his coaching career indoors, serving as player/coach of the St Louis Storm in the early 90s before the MISL ceased operations.
-We became a head coach in MLS in 2000 with New England and also coached Haiti's National Team and the Colorado Rapids.
+We became a head coach in MLS in 2000 with New England and also coached Haiti’s National Team and the Colorado Rapids.
 He resigned as the technical director at FC Dallas in September, 2018 due to his cancer diagnosis.
 All of American soccer mourned the loss of Fernando Clavijo on February 9, 2019.

 Started and played the full 90 minutes in the U.S.A.'s historic upset of Colombia in the 1994 USA World Cup.
 Played eight games and started six that year.